 More to see and do in the neighbourhood

-Taking a sulphur bath is perhaps one of the most special things you can do in Georgia's capital, but there is of course much more to see and do in Tbilisi.
+Sulphur bathing is perhaps one of the most special things to do in the Georgian capital, but there are of course many other things to do What to see and do in Tbilisi.
 The city offers, among other things, cosy alleys, nice restaurants with Georgian food, interesting historical sights and several cable cars.
-In addition, it is interesting to make an excursion to the historic and the holy city of Mtscheta, which is located nearby.
+In addition, it is interesting to make an excursion to the historical and the holy city of Mtscheta, which is located nearby.

 Facts about sulphur baths in Tbilisi